Which varieties of Holly are used?

 Yaupon holly is a native species of the southeastern part of the North American continent.
 It can grow in various types of soil, and it is fairly resistant to many pest species.
 While European holly was originally grown in the central and southern parts of Europe, it is now grown in the northwestern regions of Canada and the United States.
 The European variety grows well in densely wooded places.
 American holly originates from the eastern part of the United States, and it thrives in coastal and wetlands areas.

-Active Ingredients The primary active ingredient in holly is caffeine, and this should be taken into consideration by those who use it as a health aid.
+The primary active ingredient in holly is caffeine, and this should be taken into consideration by those who use it as a health aid.
 The berries typically contain a higher concentration of caffeine than is found in the leaves.
-The amount found in some holly leaves is undetermined, but Yaupon leaves can contain as much as .65 to .85 percent of caffeine.
+The amount found in some holly leaves is undetermined, but Yaupon leaves can contain as much as 65 to 85 percent of caffeine.

 Other ailments that the leaves are used to treat include fever, rheumatism and digestive issues.
 Some species are utilized for their emetic properties, and others are employed to assist with symptoms such as joint pain and swelling.
 Holly leaf extract is sometimes used to combat jaundice, dizziness and emotional problems.
 In some cases, holly is even utilized as a method of fighting heart disease.